imjafran/jspro/README.md

 # <a name="install"></a> Install

-Simply install as Node Package
+Simply install from you terminal
 ```bash
 npm i jspro
 ```